 Helena Holloway, Stanford-educated mess.

-I kind of like it, you know?
-It has a nice, oxymoronic ring to it, especially considering how I never spent any time at Stanford.
+I kind of like these phrases.
+They have a nice, oxymoronic ring to them, considering how I never spent any time at Stanford.

 The reason was simple: For all of its prestige, Stanford University was ugly and plain and boring.
-Instead of secret societies, students in school ties with navy blazers, and classrooms with stained-glass windows that reflected the afternoon sunlight in reds, purples, and greens, there were running clubs, students in ill-fitting T-shirts with tech company logos slapped in the center, and hundred-person lectures in dim auditoriums that smelled like feet.
+Instead of secret societies, students in school ties with navy blazers, and classrooms with stained-glass windows that reflected the afternoon sunlight, there were running clubs, students in ill-fitting T-shirts with tech company logos slapped in the center, and hundred-person lectures in dim auditoriums that smelled like feet.

 It didn’t take me long to start skipping class altogether, emailing my professors with excuse after excuse about why I wasn’t on campus.
 Fortunately, most of the courses I took were graded based on papers rather than class attendance.
 I stayed on top of my assignments and showed up for tests, and that was enough for me to slide by.
-If I wasn’t so relieved about getting away with it, I would’ve been pissed that my parents were paying a little over fifty grand a year for me to teach myself philosophy, creative writing, and art history.
+If I wasn’t so relieved about getting away with it, I would’ve been pissed that my parents were paying a little over fifty grand a year for me to cavort around in San Francisco.